drcode/nrepl-gpt/README.md

 (setq cider-clojure-cli-global-options "-A:cider-clj")
 ```

-The middleware assumes there is a file one level up from your project directory (which is likely your home directory) which should look like this:
+The middleware assumes there is a file one level up from your project directory (which is likely your home directory) named `gtp-config.edn` which should look like this:

 ```clojure
 {:openai-api-key "OPEN_AI_KEY"